seed-labs/seed-emulator/docs/thoughts/simulator_merging.md

 #### Components: Internet Exchange

-Merge criteria: invoke `merge` if the exchanges has the same ID.
+Merge criteria: invoke `merge` if the exchanges has the same ID. (only possible in case 10, 11)

 Currently, internet exchanges are just networks.
 Refer to network merging in the "Core Components" section for details.

 #### Components: Autonomous System

-Merge criteria: invoke `merge` if the AS has the same ASN.
+Merge criteria: invoke `merge` if the AS has the same ASN. (only possible in case 01, 11)

 What needs to be merged:

-1. Subnet Generator
+1. Subnet Generator (case 01, 11)
-2. Networks
+2. Networks (case 01, 11)
-3. Hosts
+3. Hosts (case 01, 11)
-4. Routers
+4. Routers (case 01, 11)

-How to merge:
+How to merge (both cases 01, 11):

 1. Rewrite to use list to keep track of assigned subnets, then merge lists.
 2. Merge if subnet are the same, see network merging in the "Core Components" section for details.